In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection: Introduction

 \section{Introduction}

-The heart is a vital organ in the human body, and its study is of high importance.
-ECG is the most commonly used diagnostic technique for detecting and quantifying the heart's electrical activity \cite{1}.
-ECG analysis can help identify a range of heart conditions including arrhythmia, heart attacks, and coronary artery disease.
-Traditional ECG analysis methods rely on the manual interpretation of trained experts, which can be labour-intensive and susceptible to inter-observer variability.
-In recent years, deep learning has emerged as a promising approach for heart condition diagnosis based on ECG signals and it has shown encouraging results in terms of accuracy and efficiency.

-\textit{Supervised learning} is a popular paradigm in deep learning which relies on learning from input data along with respective output labels.
-However, the reliance on output labels for training the model can be viewed as a limitation as the model can only learn to recognize classes of data that are included in the training dataset, and it may not be able to extract deeper features that are not directly related to the labels.
+\IEEEPARstart{T}he heart is a vital organ in the human body, and its study is of high importance.
+Electrocardiogram (ECG) is the most commonly used diagnostic technique for detecting and quantifying the electrical activity of the heart \cite{1}.
+ECG analysis can help identify a range of heart conditions including, arrhythmia, heart attacks, and coronary artery disease.
+Traditional ECG analysis methods rely on the manual interpretation of trained experts, which can be labor-intensive and susceptible to inter-observer variability.
+In recent years, deep learning has emerged as a promising approach for the diagnosis of heart conditions based on ECG signals and has shown encouraging results in terms of performance and efficiency. \textit{Supervised learning} is a popular paradigm in deep learning which relies on learning from input data along with respective output labels.
+However, the reliance on output labels for training the model can be viewed as a limitation, as the model can only learn to recognize classes of data that are included in the training dataset, and it may not be able to extract deeper features that are not directly related to the labels.
 Moreover, labelling medical datasets is a challenging task as it requires specialized experts with a high level of knowledge in the relevant medical field.
 This can make the process costly, time-consuming, and prone to errors or inconsistencies.

-However, recent advances in \textit{SSL} have begun to overcome some of these difficulties.
+However, recent advances in Self-Supervised Learning (SSL) have begun to overcome some of these difficulties.
 SSL uses unlabeled data to train a model, allowing it to learn from the data itself without the need for labels.
 This can make the training process more efficient and effective, and it can also enable the model to extract deeper representations which could lead to more accurate predictions.
-Self-supervision has shown great promise in a wide range of applications including computer vision \cite{chen2020simple}, natural language processing \cite{lan2019albert}, and speech recognition \cite{lan2019albert}.
+Self-supervision has shown great promise in a wide range of applications, including computer vision \cite{chen2020simple}, and natural language processing \cite{lan2019albert}.